 Recordkeeping for Individuals and Businesses

 Under the traditional paper system of accounting, a journal is a document listing individual transactions, while a ledger summarizes and totals the transactions.
-Depending on the size of the business, there may be different journals and ledgers for different types of transactions.
+Depending on business size, there may be different journals and ledgers for different types of transactions.
 Most small businesses would have a business checking account, daily and monthly summaries of cash receipts, depreciation worksheets, and an employee compensation record.
 Accounting systems generally group accounts into categories, with a top category of revenue, expenses, and equity.
-Subaccounts would consist of more detailed categories, such as repair and maintenance, interest, legal expenses, and advertising.
+Subaccounts are more detailed categories, such as repair and maintenance, interest, legal expenses, and advertising.

 Supporting Documentation

-Because the IRS depends on the taxpayer for most of the information that determines taxable income, the IRS requires supporting documents for most transactions.
+Because the IRS depends on the taxpayer for most information determining taxable income, the IRS requires supporting documents for most transactions.
 Most deductions, for instance, require substantiation, such as receipts, canceled checks, credit card statements, or other documentation; otherwise, deductions may be disallowed.
-The payment of an expense does not necessarily mean that the taxpayer is entitled to the deduction; that the taxpayer actually incurred the cost and that the expense was a business expense must also be demonstrable.
+Paying an expense does not necessarily mean it can be deducted; the cost and that the expense was a business expense must also be demonstrable.

 Supporting documents — the additional documents created by a transaction, such as sales slips, invoices, receipts, canceled checks, and petty cash slips for cash payments — should be kept to substantiate accounting entries.
 Most supporting documents should have, at a minimum, the payee's name, transaction amount and date.

-Property used in conducting a business, such as computers or furniture, require additional information, since these assets are usually depreciated over time.
-Some of the necessary information includes the following:
+Property used in conducting a business, such as computers or furniture, require additional information since these assets are usually depreciated over time.
+Some of the necessary information includes:

-If a business has employees, then the following information should be kept for each employee:
+If a business has employees, then this information should be kept for each employee:

 Electronic Records

 Electronic storage records are subject to the same guidelines as paper records.
-Original paper records can be destroyed if they have been successfully stored electronically, in compliance with IRS rules.
-The IRS may decide to test the electronic storage system to see if its requirements are satisfied.
+Original paper records can be destroyed if they have been successfully stored electronically in compliance with IRS rules.
+The IRS may test the electronic storage system to see if its requirements are satisfied.
 Revenue Procedure 97-22

 How Long Should Records Be Kept?

 Certain types of records should be kept longer.
-If a claim for a credit or refund is made, then any relevant record pertaining to the credit or refund should be kept for at least 3 years after the amended tax return is filed.
-If there was a claim for worthless securities or a deduction for a bad debt, then the record should be kept at least 7 years.
+If a claim for a credit or refund is made, any relevant record pertaining to the credit or refund should be kept for at least 3 years after the amended tax return is filed.
+For a claim for worthless securities or a deduction for a bad debt, the record should be kept at least 7 years.

 A 20% negligence penalty may be imposed for underpayment of tax resulting from failure to keep adequate books or to substantiate deductions properly.